luccs271course-spring2018/lab5-oanhcodes/Answers.md

 #### 1. Why don't we need an explicit constructor?

 Unlike a ListStack which explicitly calls methods on an instance of ArrayList to manipulate a stack, a LinkedStack works by referencing and adapting the top most reference/node.
+When pushing into a LinkedStack, we're create a whole new node.

 #### 2. What is the time and (extra) space complexity of each of the LinkedStack methods, as well as ReverseLines.main?